Submitted by Navin Pathak on Sat, 03/26/2011 - 7:37pm.

 - Education: medical/nursing, 'train the teacher' programs, automotive mechanics, medical technicians, advanced courses in the upcoming fields of genetics and nanotechnologies.

 - Consultancy Services: engineering, business development, product development, security analysis, etc.

 One of the business formats that is rapidly gaining acceptance is "Franchising".
-While legal infrastructure and ecosystem are in place in India, one must do a thorough research, and due diligence of the potential Franchisee and create binding agreements covering all important aspects of the Franchising before making any investments.
-One must also understand business norms of India and seek professional help in navigating the paper trail, IP protection, and Tax implications etc. before undertaking partnership agreements with the Franchisee.
+While legal infrastructure and ecosystem are in place in India, one must do thorough research, and due diligence of the potential Franchisee and create binding agreements covering all important aspects of the Franchising before making any investments.
+One must also understand the business norms of India and seek professional help in navigating the paper trail, IP protection, and Tax implications, etc. before undertaking partnership agreements with the Franchisee.
 Top sectors with franchising opportunities are Education and Healthcare due to a huge mismatch between supply and demand now and in the coming years.
-Another popular model is Public Private Partnership (PPP) with the Government of India through a 'tender' process.
+Another popular model is the Public-Private Partnership (PPP) with the Government of India through a 'tender' process.

 I am so confident that with the efforts that not only Indian Government, Indian business conglomerates and entrepreneurs are putting towards India's growth but also the investments that foreign MNCs like Apple, Microsoft, Samsung, etc. are making in India will entice more international businesses mainly SMEs to do business with/in India.